kimchieater/personal_blog_web/README.md

 # PROJECT Code Chronicles

-I'll be using NextJS/TAILWIND/TYPESCRIPT/SANITY/
+I'll be using NextJS/TAILWIND/TYPESCRIPT/SANITY

 and Will be deploying with Vercel.

 This will be my personal blog website/project.

-Goal is to have a working website where it authenticates me when I sign in.
+Goal is to have a working website where It displays my Data.

-and user can view my posts.
+and User can view my posts.